gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

-This configures a webserver which can be used to export useful stats, and for grabbing profiling data.
+This configures a webserver which can export useful stats, and used for grabbing pprof profiling data.

 ### Difference between direct and dataflow runners

 Running the pipeline locally is a quick way to validate the pipeline is setup, and that is runs as expected.
 However, running locally won’t run the pipeline in parallel, and it is obviously constrained to a single machine.
 There are some other difference, mostly around marshalling data.
-It’s always a good idea to test on Dataflow, perhaps smaller or sampled dataset as input, that can be used as a smoke test.
+It’s always a good idea to test on Dataflow, perhaps with a smaller or sampled dataset as input, that can be used as a smoke test.

 # Conclusion

 This article has covered the basics of creating an Apache Beam pipeline with the Go SDK, while also covering some more advanced topics.
-The results of the specific pipeline example will be revealed in a later article.
-Until then the code is available here.
+The results of the specific pipeline will be revealed in a later article.
+Until then the [code is available here](https://github.com/bramp/dataflow-art).

 While the Beam Go SDK is still experimental, there are many great tutorials and example using the more mature Java and Python Beam SDKs [[1](https://medium.com/google-cloud/popular-java-projects-on-github-that-could-use-some-help-analyzed-using-bigquery-and-dataflow-dbd5753827f4), [2](https://medium.com/@vallerylancey/error-handling-elements-in-apache-beam-pipelines-fffdea91af2a)].
-Google themselves even published a series of generic articles [[part 1](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-1), [part 2](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-2)].
+Google themselves even published a series of generic articles [[part 1](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-1), [part 2](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-2)] explaining common use cases.

+If you have any questions or comments, please reach out to me at [@TheBramp](http://twitter.com/@TheBramp) or visit my [website and blog](https://bramp.net) for more articles.